awkena/panGenomeBreedr/README.md

 RED (color code for the FALSE category) means genotype prediction does not match the observed genotype call for the sample.

-YELLOW (color code for the UNVERIFIED category) means three things: an expected genotype call could not be made before KASP genotyping, or an observed genotype call could not be made to verify the prediction.
+BEIGE (color code for the UNVERIFIED category) means three things: an expected genotype call could not be made before KASP genotyping, or an observed genotype call could not be made to verify the prediction.